 Four days of 12-hour ROV time at depths of 900 to 1200m, led completely by MBARI.

-The Doc Ricketts may also provide push-core and other samples to supplement piston cores.
+The Doc Ricketts may also provide ROV collected vibracores, push-core and other samples to supplement piston cores.

 MBARI will include BOEM and USGS in the survey design to maximize the usefulness of the data for all the planned outcomes.